meshtastic/meshtastic/website/docs/software/device/remote-admin.md

 Complete URL (includes all channels): https://www.meshtastic.org/d/#CgUYAyIBAQopIiAdbsTecxuI1u-voyGwOicsKaPt5ICG23ONsjH-vk5CaCoFYWRtaW4
 ```

-Notice that now we have a new secondary channel.
-Also, the `--info` option prints out TWO URLs.
+Notice that now we have a new secondary channel and the `--info` option prints out TWO URLs.
 The `Complete URL` includes all of the channels this node understands.
-You should consider this URL something you should be very cautious about sharing.
+The URL contains the preshared keys and should be treated with caution and kept a secret.
 In the case of remote adminstration, you only need the node you want to adminster and the node you are locally connected to know this new "admin" channel.

 ## Sharing the admin channel with other nodes

-I'm going to assume you've already created the admin channel on your "local node" i.e. the meshtastic node sitting on your desk at your home.
-But now you want to enable access on the "remote node" you want to eventually have far away from you.
+Creating an "admin" channel automatically generates a preshared key, just like with [Multiple Channels](./channels).
+In order to administer to other nodes remotely, we need to copy the preshared key to the new nodes.

 For this step you need physical access to both the nodes.